plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 date:   2017-09-21 22:09:00 -0400
 categories: blog
 ---
+This post is focused on the deployment of PNDA v3.5 on AWS.
+My goal is to provide a quick overview of the application, as well as a simplified installation process for reference and understanding.

 # What is PNDA?
 PNDA is a Linux Foundation Collaborative Project.
 It brings multiple open source technologies together, in a manner of providing a scalable big data analytics Platform.
 For more details, have a look at the project's website [here](http://www.pnda.io).

 # Overview
-While this page is focused on the specifics of deploying PNDA v3.5 on AWS, this overview showcases the different types of host available for deployment.
+Obviously, AWS is not the only available host target.
+This overview showcases the different types of host available for deployment.
 Keep in mind that different hosts have slightly different installation procedures.
 For production use, please follow the [official guide](http://pnda.io/guide).

 PNDA can be installed on 4 types of hosts:
 * Amazon AWS using [CloudFormation](https://aws.amazon.com/cloudformation/)